tyilmaz1994/tyilmaz1994.github.io/_posts/2018-09-06-telegram-rss-service.markdown

 date:   2018-09-06 23:34:01
 categories: [projects, documentation]
 ---

+## [Deprecated] Theese instructions are renewed.
+You can find out communicating with `[Link Text](https://web.telegram.org/#/im?p=@RssServiceBot)` what is change...

 Project is briefly gets updates from RSS using telegram bots via telegram groups or channels.

-# [Deprecated] Theese instructions are renewed.
-You can find out communicating with `[Link Text](https://web.telegram.org/#/im?p=@RssServiceBot)` what is change...

 ## How to use ?